IT Products and Systems

 - Product Support Services

-Clustering PRIMEQUEST, SPARC Enterprise, and PRIMERGY servers using Fujitsu PRIMECLUSTER will dramatically improve system uptime.
+Clustering PRIMEQUEST, SPARC Servers, and PRIMERGY servers using Fujitsu PRIMECLUSTER will dramatically improve system uptime.
 Even if one server stops all together, system continuity is maintained by the forcible switching of operations from the operational server onto its backup twin.
 When used with standard server virtualization software such as VMware and KVM, PRIMECLUSTER can also maximize server utilization by minimizing the portion of the server that needs recovery.

 Early problem detection is the first lesson in maximizing system uptime.